emberjs/rfcs/text/0000-decorators.md

 }
 ```

-Notably, using computed as a decorator _directly_ will not be supported.
-This is
+Notably, using `@computed` as a decorator _directly_, without parenthesis, will
-to prevent a parameter check on a critical path:
+not be supported.
+This is to prevent a parameter check on a critical path:

 ```js
 class Person {